 6. Choose One Card

-When you do submit an application, the credit card company will initiate a hard inquiry into your credit.
+When you do submit a credit card application, the credit card company will initiate a hard inquiry into your credit.
 Too many hard inquiries at once can damage your credit score and make you appear desperate for credit.
 When you’re ready to apply, do your homework and choose one card that’s right for you.
 Don’t apply for several cards in a short period of time.